woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_index.md

             },
             "date_min": {
               "required": false,
-              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-AA format."
+              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-DD format."
             },
             "date_max": {
               "required": false,
-              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-AA format."
+              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-DD format."
             }
           }
         }